worthingtonse/client-prompts/CONTEXT/coin-file-format=9.md

 Coin files hold the data about coins and coin files will have a coin file header and then many coin chunks (one chunk per coin).
 Each coin has a coin header.

-So there are Coin files.
-Coin Files have File Headers and an array of coins.
-Each coin has a coin header and a coin body.
+So Coin Files have two parts, the File Header and the coin array.
+Each coin in the coin array has a Coin header and a Coin body.

 Coin files have a naming convention that makes it easier for software to use them.